CPS solution to overcrowding at School Elementary - eliminate gifted kindergarten

 Click here for original Article

-After years of complaints from parents about overcrowding at South Loop Elementary School, Chicago Public Schools officials have come to a solution: cut a class.
+After years of complaints from parents about overcrowding at Elementary School, Chicago Public Schools officials have come to a solution: cut a class.

 Next year, the school is eliminating the kindergarten level of its gifted program, freeing up space that the school says will be used to alleviate overcrowding in the rest of the school.

-The gifted program draws talented students to South Loop School from all around the city, as well as funding, but it also eats into the amount of space available to students who live close to the school.
+The gifted program draws talented students to School School from all around the city, as well as funding, but it also eats into the amount of space available to students who live close to the school.

 As classroom sizes have ballooned — as high as 36 students in one third-grade class, according to parents — the debate about how to deal with the increasingly cramped space has grown fervent.

-In an email to parents sent Sunday, South Loop School Principal Tara Shelton said the school needed to either cut its boundaries or programming, or it needed to add more space.
+In an email to parents sent Sunday, School School Principal Tara Shelton said the school needed to either cut its boundaries or programming, or it needed to add more space.
 But CPS officials told her they couldn’t expand next year.

 “Based on discussions I have had with CPS officials and the Office of Academic Enhancement (which oversees gifted programs), we have determined that it is in the best interest of current SLS students to limit the number of students we have admitted to SLS,” Shelton wrote in the email.